Nixinova/pack-format/readme.md

 ### Command line

-Retrieve the `pack_format` of a given Minecraft version:
+Retrieve both the resource and data `pack_format` of a given Minecraft version:
 ```sh
 pack-format [--data|--resource] <version>
 ```